OpenNebula/addon-image-backup/README.md

     backupServerIp: '192.168.2.8',

     // List of compute nodes in cluster.
+    // This is fallback only now.
+By default BRIDGE_LIST from DATASTORE is used.
     // Used for downloading persistent images not attached to any vm,
     // non-persistent images and deployments files
     // This have to be valid DNS names, which resolves to IPs